maikelthedev/maikeldotuk.github.io/_posts/2018-02-28-can-this-winter-go-away-please.md

 Well, if I can't there's just one way I can do.
 Eat whatever my flatmate has on the fridge (he buys food for both) and never go out for fun, for a month.
 Since I can't meet people in this city without spending as it always lead to a coffee shop or a restaurant.

 The tube will be paid with the cleaning but that's all.
+One entire month of no expenses, no treats, no fun, no people.
+Is that even possible?